-As low code platforms are usually bound to a specific ecosystem, choosing a tool means also choosing the hosting.
+As low code platforms are usually bound to a specific ecosystem, choosing a tool also means choosing the hosting.
 This directly impacts your ability to react to infrastructure challenges.
 For some low code platforms, transferring the application to a different environment might be extremely difficult or even impossible.
 This means that once the decision is made you are sentenced to the hosting choice of platform owners.

 Platform life span

-Programming trends come and go, and it is not different for low code solutions.
+Programming trends come and go, and it is no different for low code solutions.
 Selecting a platform means committing to a specific vendor.
 What if they go out of business and the whole ecosystem is shut down?
 If you are lucky, you will know that beforehand and have time to prepare for re-writing your application using another platform.
 There might however be occasions where you are left without a solution with just a week of notice.

 Most of the low code platforms have good compliance teams that observe different jurisdictions to comply with various laws and regulations.
 However, they cannot incorporate all guidelines into the software.
-Even if at first all of your use-cases are covered, this might not be the case in the future.
+Even if at first all of your use cases are covered, this might not be the case in the future.
 Regulations are constantly changing, and at one point in time, you might find yourself in a situation where for example your regulatory board requires you to keep data in a specific geo-location which is not supported by the platform.

 Hidden low code costs

 Every platform has its costs that you should definitely take into consideration.
-The pricing plans might differ depending on the number of developers, scale of your application or number of used features.
+The pricing plans might differ depending on the number of developers, the scale of your application or the number of used features.
 Even if at the beginning it seems that you understand the financial forecast, at one point it might change.
-Your developers might reach a blocker that can only be solved by a feature that is available in the highest tier pricing plan.
+Your developers might reach a blocker that can only be solved by a feature that is available in the highest-tier pricing plan.
 Not to mention a simple price increase that the platform of choice might introduce.